-AEDs are lightweight, portable devices designed to save people experiencing SCA in a public setting and can be used on children, teens and adults.
+AEDs are lightweight, portable devices designed to save people experiencing sudden cardiac arrest in a public setting and can be used on children, teens and adults.
 Even bystanders can operate them by following audible and visual instructions during an emergency.

 Defibrillators detect the heart’s rhythm and send potentially lifesaving shocks to the heart if needed.
 They can help correct an arrhythmia and restore a normal heartbeat if the heart suddenly stops beating.